chb/smart-docs/datamodel/deferred/index.md

 ---
 layout: page
-title: Developers Documentation Deferred
+title: Using the jQuery Deferred Object with SMART Connect
-tagline: for developers
 includenav: smartnav.markdown
 ---
 {% include JB/setup %}

 <div id="toc"> </div>

-# Using the jQuery Deferred Object with SMART Connect

 When using the SMART Javascript API you frequently want to make multiple requests for data (for instance to get both demographics and labs for a lab